pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ### Configuring relay operation

-A minimal configuration (i.e. one that is sufficient to allow the operation of remote relays) need only specify the involved relay switch modules as they present in Signal K.
-Most users will probably find it useful for documentation purposes to specify all of the switch banks on their N2K system, both relay and switch.
+A minimal configuration (i.e. one that is sufficient to allow the operation of remote relays) need only specify N2K relay modules, but most users will find it convenient for documentation purposes to specify all of their N2K switchbank modules, both relay and switch.
-For example, my ship has two 16-channel switch input modules and four 8-channel relay output modules.
+My ship has two 16-channel switch input modules and four 8-channel relay output modules and a minimal configuration looks like this:
 ```
 {
   "enabled": true,